zmcartor/homestead-guide/source/contracts-and-transactions/mix/dapp-deployment.rst

    | This step is used to package and upload frontend resources.

 -  | **Register**:
-   | To render the Dapp, the Ethereum browser (Mist or AlethZero) needs
+   | To render the Dapp, the Expanse browser (Mist or AlethZero) needs
      to access this package.
 This step will register the URL where the resources are stored.